ZhipengHe/MIMIC-IV-event-log-extraction-for-ED/README.md

-# MIMIC-IV-EventLog-Curation
+# MIMIC-IV Event Log Extraction for ED

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Abstract
 In this work, we extract an event log from the MIMIC-IV-ED and MIMIC-IV Core datasets by adopting an existing event log generation methodology.
-While such relational database shows explicit patterns and relationships of patient data, it cannot clearly display the overall flow of a patient’s journey through the ED, as well as the patient’s activities and their whereabouts after leaving the ED.
-The curated event log thus enables us to obtain an overview of the patient's end-to-end process in the emergency department.
-By analysing the current patient process, the efficiency of the emergency department process can be further improved.
+The data tables in the existing datasets relate to each other based on relational database schema and each table records individual activities of patients along their journey in the emergency department.
+While the MIMIC-IV dataset captures snapshots of patients journey, the extracted event log aims to capture an end-to-end process of patient journey in the emergency department.
+This will enable us to analyse the existing patients flow, thereby improving the efficiency of ED process.

 ## Prerequisite